 Now I know what you’re thinking: Why should you give discounts in an onboarding series if you don’t want to use it as a lead magnet?

 Well, consider this: 32% of customers want a discount within one hour of revealing themselves (such as subscribing) to a brand, and 52% of customers are willing to exchange personal information for a personalized discount or offer.

 Even if your new subscriber is willing to pay full price, there’s a good chance they’re still hoping for a special (and relevant) promotion.

 It’s that second qualifier -- relevant -- that you should focus on.
 The best way to ensure your discounts are relevant to your audience is to segment your subscribers with different landing pages for each special offer.

-As entrepreneur Simon Sinek said: “People don’t buy what you do, they buy why you do it.”
+Otherwise, keep what entrepreneur Simon Sinek said in mind: “People don’t buy what you do, they buy why you do it.”

 Whenever you offer a discount, ensure it’s ultra-targeted to the audience you’re trying to reach.
 Everyone may love a discount, but a discount that brings customers in the door who have no interest in continuing a relationship with your business ultimately erodes your long-term profits.